 AI tools are mainstream, including AI writing tools that write amazing content without human intervention.

 AI tools are both a blessing and a curse for marketing.
-While tools like Writesonic, Jasper AI, and ChatGPT can streamline the content creation process, they must also improve them for content marketing and SEO.
+While tools like Writesonic, Jasper AI, and ChatGPT can streamline content creation, they must also improve them for content marketing and SEO.

 How will AI-generated content rank in Google?
 Will it be penalized?
 Will the market become even more saturated with low-quality work?